Establishment

 Independence

-The Committee has no executive powers in relation to the operations of the department.
-The Committee may only review the appropriateness of particular aspects of those operations, consistent with its functions, and advise the secretary accordingly.
+The committee has no executive powers over the operations of the department.
+The committee may only review the appropriateness of aspects of those operations, consistent with its functions, and advise the secretary accordingly.

 Conflict of interest

-On engagement and each year thereafter, members of the Committee and its sub-committees will provide written declarations to the secretary declaring any actual, perceived or potential conflict of interest they may have in relation to their responsibilities.
-Members should consider past employment, consultancy arrangements and related party issues in making these declarations.
-The secretary must be satisfied that the Committee has sufficient processes in place to manage any actual, perceived or potential conflict.
+Members should consider past employment, consultancy arrangements and related party issues in their declarations.
+The secretary must be satisfied that the committee has sufficient processes in place to manage any actual, perceived or potential conflict.

-At the beginning of each Committee or sub-committee meeting, members are required to declare any actual, perceived or potential conflict of interest that may apply to specific matters on the meeting agenda.
-Where required by the chair, the member will be excused from the meeting or from the committee’s consideration of the relevant agenda item(s).
-Details of actual, perceived or potential conflicts of interest declared by members of the Committee and its sub-committees, and action taken, will be appropriately reflected in the minutes.
+Members must declare any actual, perceived or potential conflict of interest that may apply to specific matters on the meeting agenda.
+Members must declare this at the beginning of each committee or sub-committee meeting.
+Where needed, the chair will excuse the member from the meeting or from the committee’s consideration of the relevant agenda item(s).

-If the chair has an actual, perceived or potential conflict, it must be declared prior to the meeting commencing to the secretary or in the secretary’s absence the deputy secretary with responsibility for governance matters.
+If the chair has an actual, perceived or potential conflict, they must declare it before the meeting starts to the secretary.
+In the secretary’s absence, the chair can declare them to the deputy secretary with responsibility for governance matters.

 Authority